Greek junta: King's counter-coup

 From the outset, the relationship between Constantine and the colonels was an uneasy one.
 The colonels were not willing to share power, whereas the young king, like his father before him, was used to playing an active role in politics and would never consent to being a mere figurehead, especially in a military administration.
 Although the colonels' strong anti-communist, pro-NATO, and pro-Western views appealed to the United States, President Lyndon B. Johnson – in an attempt to avoid an international backlash – told Constantine that it would be best to replace the junta with a new government according to Paul Ioannidis in his book Destiny Prevails: My life with Aristóteles Onassis.
-Constantine took that as an encouragement to organize a counter-coup, although no direct help or involvement of the U.S. (or Britain) was forthcoming.
+Constantine took that as an encouragement to organise a counter-coup, although no direct help or involvement of the U.S. (or Britain) was forthcoming.

 The King finally decided to launch his counter-coup on 13 December 1967.
 Since Athens was militarily in the hands of the colonels, Constantine decided to fly to the small northern city of Kavala, where he hoped to be among troops loyal only to him.
 The vague plan that Constantine and his advisors had conceived was to form a unit that would invade and take control over Thessaloniki, where an alternative administration would be installed.
 Constantine hoped that international recognition and internal pressure between the two governments would force the junta to resign, leaving the field clear for him to return triumphant to Athens.

 In the early morning hours of 13 December, the King boarded the royal plane, together with Queen Anne-Marie, their two baby children Princess Alexia and Crown Prince Pavlos, his mother Frederika, and his sister, Princess Irene.
 Constantine also took with him Prime Minister Kollias.
 At first, things seemed to be going according to plan.
 Constantine was well received in Kavala, which was under the command of a general loyal to him.
 The Hellenic Air Force and Navy, both strongly royalist and not involved in the junta, immediately declared for him and mobilised.
 Another of Constantine's generals effectively cut all communication between Athens and northern Greece.

 However, Constantine's plans were overly bureaucratic, naïvely supposing that orders from a commanding general would automatically be obeyed.
 In the circumstances, middle-ranking pro-junta officers neutralised and arrested Constantine's royalist generals and took command of their units, and subsequently put together a force to advance on Kavala to arrest the King.
 The junta, not at all shaken by the loss of their figurehead premier, ridiculed Constantine by announcing that he was hiding "from village to village".

 Realising that the counter-coup had failed, Constantine fled Greece on board the royal plane, taking his family and the helpless Kollias with him.
 They landed in Rome early in the morning of 14 December.
 Constantine remained in exile during the remainder of military rule.
 Although he subsequently returned to Greece, the abolition of the monarchy in 1973 via referendum removed his status as King.